Portland spy ring: Lonsdale

 In November 1962 the British businessman Greville Wynne was arrested in Budapest, Hungary, on espionage charges.
 He had been a courier for information from Oleg Penkovsky, a colonel in the GRU—Russian secret military intelligence.
-Wynne had been the subject of a show trial in May 1963 and sentenced to eight years in prison; Penkovsky received the death sentence.
+Wynne was the subject of a show trial in Moscow in May 1963 and sentenced to eight years in prison; Penkovsky received the death sentence.
 Wynne was treated badly in prison and his health deteriorated rapidly (he had already lost 2 stone by mid-1963).
-Russian overtures on a spy swap were discussed in secret by the British government and on 21 April 1964 Lonsdale was removed from Winston Green prison in Birmingham, flown to West Germany and exchanged for Wynne.
+Russian overtures on a spy swap were discussed in secret by the British government and on 21 April 1964 Lonsdale was removed from Winson Green prison in Birmingham, flown to West Germany and exchanged for Wynne.

 In 1965 Lonsdale published his biography Spy, ghost-written by Kim Philby, who had defected to the Soviets the previous year.
-Barnes notes that "the book contains many lies", while the historian Christopher Andrew described them as "misleading memoirs" that "contained a variety of disinformation—including the pretence that the 'Krogers' were entirely innocent".
+Barnes notes that "the book contains many lies", and the historian Christopher Andrew described them as "misleading memoirs" that "contained a variety of disinformation—including the pretence that the 'Krogers' were entirely innocent".

 Lonsdale died in October 1970 while on a picnic with his family; after his second glass of vodka, he had a stroke and died within a few days.
-He was honoured by the Russian government in 1990 by appearing on a stamp.
+He was honoured by the Soviet government in 1990 by appearing on a stamp.

 Krogers

 The Krogers were released in October 1969 as part of an exchange with Gerald Brooke.
 Brooke had been arrested in April 1965 on espionage charges.
-He was not a spy, nor had he been engaged in espionage, but as a deeply religious man, he had worked with an émigré group that had been critical of the Soviet government.
+He was not a spy, nor had he been engaged in espionage but, as a deeply religious man, he had worked with an émigré group that had been critical of the Soviet government.
 He had been sentenced to five years in prison, but after four years was in poor and worsening health.
 Under threat of an extended sentence on additional—and falsified—charges, a compromise was reached between the British and Russian governments, whereby he was released three months before the Krogers.

 A dinner was held for the Krogers at a KGB dacha in November 1969, attended by Yuri Andropov, the chairman of the KGB, who presented them the Order of the Red Banner.
 Under Boris Yeltsin's government, they were named heroes of the Russian Federation.
 Helen died in December 1992; Peter in June 1995.
 They were both buried in the KGB's Novokuntsevo Cemetery.
 The couple were honoured by the Russian government by appearing on stamps in 1998.